neural networks research group

 Risto Miikkulainen

 As AI models grow in power and generality, understanding how agents learn and make decisions in complex environments is critical to promoting ethical behavior.
-This paper examines the ethical implications of implementing biological drives, specifically, self preservation, into three different agents.
-A Bayesian agent optimized with NEAT, a Bayesian agent optimized with stochastic variational inference, and a GPT 4o agent play a simulated, LLM generated text based adventure game.
+This study introduces the Odyssey, a lightweight, adaptive text-based adventure game, providing a scalable framework for exploring AI ethics and safety.
+The Odyssey examines the ethical implications of implementing biological drives—specifically, self-preservation—into three different agents: a Bayesian agent optimized with NEAT, a Bayesian agent optimized with stochastic variational inference, and a GPT-4o agent.
 The agents select actions at each scenario to survive, adapting to increasingly challenging scenarios.
-Post simulation analysis evaluates the ethical scores of the agent's decisions, uncovering the tradeoffs they navigate to survive.
-Specifically, analysis finds that when danger increases, agents ignore ethical considerations and opt for unethical behavior.
-The agents' collective behavior, trading ethics for survival, suggests that prioritizing survival increases the risk of unethical behavior.
-In the context of AGI, designing agents to prioritize survival may amplify the likelihood of unethical decision making and unintended emergent behaviors, raising fundamental questions about goal design in AI safety research.
+Post-simulation analysis evaluates the ethical scores of the agent’s decisions, uncovering the trade-offs it navigates to survive.
+Specifically, analysis finds that when danger increases, agents ethical behavior becomes unpredictable.
+Surprisingly, the GPT-4o agent outperformed the Bayesian models in both survival and ethical consistency, challenging assumptions about traditional probabilistic methods and raising a new challenge to understand the mechanisms of LLMs' probabilistic reasoning.

 View: